Warm Up Your Body

 - Neck

-down to your chest.
+to your chest.
 Lift your chin straight up into the air.
-Turn

 - Spine

-as independantly as possible, nod your chin to your chest and then roll
+independantly as possible, nod your chin to your chest

-vertebra back into place as if they were threaded like beads on a string.
+back into place as if they were threaded like beads on a

 - Arms